top of page

 Between 1876 & 1884

-renowned poet Walt Whitman began a friendship with Harry Stafford, the son of Susan & George Stafford who were tenant farmers living in the small farmhouse that still stands today.
-He made frequent visits to stay with the family and enjoyed the comforts of our natural spring to help sooth paralytic discomfort he experienced after suffering a stroke in 1873.
-While visiting the Staffords from his residence in the City of Camden, NJ, he wrote excerpts of his writings: "Specimen Days" & "Leaves of Grass", noting the healing powers of the spring & mud baths that aided his recovery.
-The house stands today as a monument to the poet, and the history of farmland in South Jersey.
+renowned poet Walt Whitman formed a friendship with Harry Stafford, the son of Susan and George Stafford, tenant farmers who lived in the small farmhouse that still stands today.
+Whitman made frequent visits to stay with the family and enjoyed the comforts of the natural spring, which he believed helped soothe paralytic discomfort he experienced after suffering a stroke in 1873.
+While visiting the Staffords from his residence in the city of Camden, New Jersey, he worked on portions of his writings, Specimen Days and Leaves of Grass, and noted the healing qualities of the spring and the mud baths that aided his recovery.
+Today, the house stands as a monument to the poet and to the history of farmland in South Jersey.

 bottom of page